 A cross-registration course may be the fourth or fifth course in a student's semester of study.
 A student must be enrolled in a minimum of 12 credit-hours in Brandeis courses to be eligible to cross-register.
 Cross-registration courses do not count toward the courses required for academic residency.
 Cross-registration courses and grades appear on Brandeis transcripts.
 Grades earned in cross-registered courses are not used in the calculation of the GPA.
 Additional information may be obtained from the Office of the University Registrar.

+All students (and especially first-year undergraduates) are strongly encouraged to discuss the additional challenges and responsibilities of cross-registration with their advisor before starting the cross-registration process.
 Due to differences in academic calendars among the colleges in the consortium, it is not advisable for graduating seniors to enroll in a cross-registered course in their final semester.

 During junior or senior year, undergraduates may undertake a substantial research project in certain majors in lieu of four semester courses.
 Research may be conducted either on campus or in the field.
 Execution of the project may involve prolonged absence from the Brandeis campus at another institution, government agency or other organization.